A hand pressing a red button on a router, a shield with a check mark above it.

 How does a VPN router work?

-When you install a VPN app on your device and connect to a server, all the data from browsers, apps, games, services, and whatever is sent and received via a VPN connection between your device and the VPN server.
+When you install a VPN app on your device and connect to a server, all data from browsers, apps, games, services, and other sources is sent and received via a VPN connection between your device and the VPN server.

 Wi-Fi router routes the data flow between home devices - smartphone, laptop, fridge - and a server.